 Persons who drive vehicles on campus are subject at all times to the motor vehicle laws of the state of New York, to orders of the Department of Transportation and, where applicable, to ordinances of the Town of Amherst.
-Operation of a motor vehicle on campus is a privilege granted by Daemen College.
+Operation of a motor vehicle on campus is a privilege granted by Daemen University.
 Serious or excessive traffic violations may result in the loss of this privilege.
 The Office of Campus Safety has authority over the parking lots and the general grounds.

 - Resident students who reside in Canavan Hall are not eligible to park on or around campus proper, but rather at an off-site arrangement through Collegiate Village.
-These students must still register their vehicle but are charged an annual fee of $15.
+These students must still register their vehicle but are charged an annual fee of $25.
 Parking on, or around, campus proper may result in a parking citation.
-The College reserves the right to adjust where resident students park each year.
+The University reserves the right to adjust where resident students park each year.

 - The parking permit is to be displayed on the rear view mirror, facing outwards.

 - Students should park in designated areas only or be subject to a ticket, tow, or loss of parking privileges.

 - Students may not have more than one car parked on campus at a time.

 - Speed limits are posted at entrances and on roadways of the campus.
 Speed limits vary from 5 MPH to a maximum of 15 MPH.

 - Full stops are required at all stop signs.

 - Pedestrians always have the right of way.
 Pedestrians are encouraged to use the sidewalks for optimum safety.